NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 North-East-Down coordinates.

-If the input uncertainties are stddev values, then these are squared, creating variances, before being propagated (and converted back to stddev values at the last step).
+If the input uncertainties are stddev values, then these are squared, creating variances, before being propagated (then converted back to stddev values at the last step).

 The Jacobian was computed using centered finite